trombik/jekyll-site-info.mkrsgh.org/makerspace/courses/3D_Printing_Basic.md

 ---

-## Description

 In the 3D Printing Basic course, you will print a 3D solid model.
 You will learn what you need when you print a 3D solid model.

 After successful completion of the course assignment, you will receive _3D_ [badge](../../badges/).